Welcome to my part of the internet, most people know me as James, though a few still call me Jim.

 A 30 (yuck) something British person who lives in the arse end of nowhere..

-I have a degree in Business & Management and in the words of the guy from Man Vs Food - 'I have held nearly every job in a business that you could have'.
+I have a degree in Business & Management, and even though I run this awesome blog, I am still a full time business consultant.
+In the words of the guy from Man Vs Food - 'I have held nearly every job in a business that you could have'.
 I am one of those guys who really does enjoy starting and running online and offline businesses.

-I can happily say that I raised the money that I needed, and as soon as I got back from the trip of a lifetime, I sold my car cleaning round to two kids who were saving to do the exact same trip in 12 months time.
+I can happily say that I raised the money that I needed, and as soon as I got back from the trip of a lifetime.
 Could I have carried on?
-Of course, I could, but, I was starting to become older, I was 17 by the time I sold this round, and I had just got my first 'real' job.
+Of course, I could, but, I was starting to become older, and I had just got my first 'real' job.
 I worked part-time in the evenings as a cleaner and then moved on to a local supermarket - Why?
 Because I needed a CV and really wanted to go to University in the future!